-- 61. The group-wide supervisor and other involved supervisors should assess whether the group has appropriate policies for all relevant issues.
+64. The group-wide supervisor and other involved supervisors should assess whether the group has appropriate policies for all material issues.
 In some instances, certain policies may be required by legislation, like risk management or investment policies.
 In addition to these policies, the group-wide supervisor should verify that the group has prepared appropriate policies addressing the risks it faces.
-Such policies need not be reported to supervisors on a regular basis; rather, they can be obtained by the group-wide supervisor on an ad hoc basis during an on-site inspection or during thematic assessments. - 62.
-Both the group-wide supervisor and the other involved supervisors should assess whether the policies clearly state objectives and the way to achieve them.
-Written policies are expected to describe governance processes, and the allocation of tasks and reporting lines that permit the group to accomplishits objectives.
-In addition, the group-wide supervisor should assess whether: 1) local entities are involved in the processes described by the group policies; and 2) group policies implement effective reporting lines between local entities and the head of the group.
-This can be determined, for example, by reviewing who signed relevant policies and discussing with them as apropriate.
+Such policies need not be reported to the group-wide supervisor on a regular basis;

-&lt;sup>19 For example for the remuneration policy ICP 7.9.2.
+&lt;sup>19 ICP 8.1.12.